-Hello, my name is Jeff Cohen, and 30 years ago, I started One Stop myself.
-I enjoy chatting with people, learning their stories on life and hearing their experiences.
-In that spirit, here is my brief little story on how One Stop got started!
+My name is Jeff Cohen, and 33 years ago, I started One Stop Paining myself.
+I enjoy chatting with people, learning their stories on life, and hearing their experiences.
+In that spirit, here is my little story on how One Stop Painting got started!

 These ethics I have carried into all aspects of my life.
 For example, one of the owners of the 1620 placed a set of rules on the mop room door- referred to as the mop room rules: Rule number 1- clutter is our enemy!
 Rule number 2, a clean kitchen is a happy kitchen.
 It’s funny how much we joked about them, but honest to God they followed me through life, and I use the phrases almost every day.
 If you ask my daughter Chelsey what a clean room is, the reply is always “a happy room”.
 She has grown up, moved out to start a family now with her husband, and I am proud to say her house is spotless!
 As a child however, her room was not always happy!